Informatiesystemen/Informatiesystemen/project_s4549775.md

 This means that $Pop(f) = ø$ is a legal population, as well as $Pop(f) = \{(a_1, c_1, b_1), (a_1, c_1, b_2)\}$.
 Both $Pop(f) = \{(a_1, c_1, b_1)\}$, and $Pop(f) = \{(a_1, c_1, b_1), (a_1, c_1, b_2), (a_1, c_1, b_3)\}$ are illegal populations.

+### Total Role Constraints

+Of course we sometimes need more complicated total role constraints, where $\tau$ is not limited to predicates from a single fact type.
+Let us look at an example where the total role contraint is bound to an objectification:

 ![Diagram 17a](diagrams/diagram_17a.pdf)\

 $\begin{aligned}